SeaQL/summer-of-code/2023/README.md

 Prospective contributors, please open a discussion with us on [Discussions](https://github.com/SeaQL/summer-of-code/discussions)!

+1. Expand the features of [SeaORM](https://github.com/SeaQL/sea-orm)

-1. Expand the features of [Seaography](https://github.com/SeaQL/seaography) - A GraphQL framework for SeaORM
+2. Expand the features of [Seaography](https://github.com/SeaQL/seaography) - A GraphQL framework for SeaORM

-2. Continue working on [SqlOtter](https://github.com/SeaQL/otter-sql) - An embeddable SQL Executor
+3. Continue working on [SqlOtter](https://github.com/SeaQL/otter-sql) - An embeddable SQL Executor

-3. A media-centric CMS based on Seaography & SeaORM
+4. A media-centric CMS based on Seaography & SeaORM

-4. A MongoDB-like query pipeline implementation
+5. A MongoDB-like query pipeline implementation